 - Supported Hardware – DLSS is proprietary to RTX GPUs, while NIS can be enabled on most Nvidia cards.

-Overall, DLSS is the better upscaling technology.
-It’s a complex upscaling deep learning network, so naturally, it provides better performance and quality.
+Overall, DLSS is the superior upscaling technology.
+It’s a complex upscaling deep learning network, so naturally, it provides improved performance and quality.

-If you have an RTX card in your PC and DLSS is available in a game, use it.
-If you don’t have an RTX GPU or DLSS isn’t available, but you need that extra boost in FPS, use NIS.
+If you possess an RTX graphics card in your computer and DLSS is offered in a game, make use of it.
+If you lack an RTX GPU or DLSS is unavailable, yet you require that additional boost in frames per second, employ NIS.

 Future-proof?